 This setting increases the final price to ensure that it ends in the given number of cents.
 Unless the price already ends in that number of cents, it will always be increased.
 To disable, set to an empty box.

-For round up prices, an example can be helpful.
-If "Round up prices" is set to "97" and the price would normally be $12.25, it will be rounded up to $12.97.
+To round up prices, lets look at an example.
+If the selection "Round up prices" is set to "97" and the price would normally be $12.25, it will be rounded up to $12.97.
 If the price would normally be $15.99, it will be rounded up to $16.97.
 And if the price would normally be $5.97, the price will not be changed.